EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: User Study

 \subsubsection{Behavioral Analysis through Think-Aloud and Interviews}

 A thematic analysis \cite{braun2012thematic} was performed on data from think-aloud sessions and interviews.
 Two researchers collaboratively identified common themes through an iterative process.
-This analysis helped map how \systemName features address identified challenges from the thought processes and outline the pros and cons of these features.
+This analysis helped map how \systemName features address the challenges stemming from participants' thought processes while also outlining the pros and cons of these features.